 Meet Melyon skincare, the new disruptive brand that is shaking up the industry.

-The campaign features a variety of different ethnicities and religions but it’s the mission statement to “work for a society where beauty is perceived through diversity” that really captures the current Zeitgeist.
-AKA this is one brand to watch.
+A brief glance at the website highlights Melyon’s agenda.
+Their campaign features a variety of different ethnicities and religions, but their mission statement — to “work for a society where beauty is perceived through diversity” — really captures the current Zeitgeist.
+This is a brand to watch.

 The Milk Cleanser is packed with salicylic acid and ginger root to unclog pores and eliminate purities without irritation, while also taking down redness.

-Meanwhile, the Day Cream combines niacinamide with antioxidant vitamins C and E to both protect against pollution and improve the appearance of crater-like pores.(opens in new tab)
+Meanwhile, Melyon's Day Cream combines niacinamide with antioxidant vitamins, C and E, which protect against pollution and improve the appearance of crater-like pores.(opens in new tab)

 The Night Cream is the sidekick to your skin's overnight repair mechanisms.
-Precisely why it contains peptides and vitamin A to strengthen collagen production and buff away dead cells, making way for fresh new ones.(opens in new tab)
+It contains peptides and vitamin A to strengthen collagen production and buff away dead cells, making way for fresh new ones.(opens in new tab)

 Good-looking and ballsy?
 What's not to love about this brand?